 Beat the sugar and cream cheese till light.
 Fold in the beaten cool whip .
 Add the essence and gelatine and fold.
 Now gently add the chopped fruits and mix.
 Refrigerate till further use.

 Once the base is baked and cool , add the cream cheese and fruit mixture over it and even out using spatula.
 Once the top is even, add the cooled apricot glaze and even out gently without disturbing the cheese mixture.
-Arrange the sliced fruits over
+Chill for 10mins.

 Chill the Cheesecake for atleast 3 hours, preferrably overnight.
 Demould it and cut wedges.